 • You must have completed at least 96 credit points (= 2 full-time semesters) of your postgraduate program.

-• You must have passed or be currently enrolled in EEET1142 Thesis Preparation and Problem Solving.
+• You must have passed or be currently enrolled in EEET1142 Project Preparation, Planning and Problem Solving.

 • You must have a GPA of at least 3.0 for the semester immediately preceding this course.